TyTY-yi/Extenics-GNN-Differential-Framework/README.md

 Trains the multi-task GNN described in Section 3.2 of the paper.
 The model jointly predicts:

-- node importanc
+- node importance
 - node problem relevance
 - edge conflict probability
 - edge conflict severity
 - edge problem probability

-The script also performs 5-fold cross-validation and trains the final model using the fixed train/validation/test split.
+The script also performs 5-fold cross-validation and trains the final model using a reproducible 60/20/20 train/validation/test split.

 ### `inference.py`